-This Saturday is Earth Day.
-Always on April 22, the day marks the anniversary of the birth of the modern environmental movement in 1970.
+Earth Day is Always on April 22, a day that marks the anniversary of the birth of the modern environmental movement in 1970.
 The idea for a national day focused on the environment came to Earth Day founder Gaylord Nelson, then a U.S. Senator from Wisconsin, after witnessing the ravages of a massive oil spill.
 Today, Earth Day is global and combines environmental concern, education, a general appreciation for the natural world and a desire to care for and improve the world around us.
 Earth Day is now the largest secular observance in the world, celebrated by more than a billion people every year.

 Here are seven easy, low key ways to celebrate Earth Day this weekend, or any weekend: